quozd/awesome-dotnet/README.md

 * [ByteSize](https://github.com/omar/ByteSize) - ByteSize is a utility class that makes byte size representation in code easier by removing ambiguity of the value being represented.
 ByteSize is to bytes what System.TimeSpan is to time.
 * [Jot](https://github.com/anakic/jot) - a library for persisting and restoring application state (a better alternative to .settings files).
 * [Enums.NET](https://github.com/TylerBrinkley/Enums.NET) - Enums.NET is a high-performance type-safe .NET enum utility library
+* [SmartEnum](https://github.com/ardalis/SmartEnum) - A base class for quickly and easily creating strongly typed enum replacements in C#.
 * [HidLibrary](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with Hid compatible USB devices in .NET.
 * [SystemWrapper](https://github.com/jozefizso/SystemWrapper) - SystemWrapper is .NET library for easier testing of system APIs.
 * [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) - Ultimate library for extracting metadata and downloading Youtube videos and playlists.